Travel back in time and discover the rich history of California State University, Dominguez Hills.

 March 3, 1966: Trustees change name of institution to California State College, Dominguez Hills (CSCDH).

-January 1967: CSCDH’s first public demonstrations held against Reagan proposals; compromise with the new governor saves the university.
+January 1967: CSCDH’s first public demonstrations held against Reagan proposals; a compromise with the new governor saves the university.

 June 10, 1967: Four students graduate at the first Dominguez Hills commencement, Bill Hart, Pamela Striplin, Othilie W. Moritz, and Sharon Chambers.